mkonicek/nlp/README.md

 $ python3 main.py
 ```

-Try to edit the code to explore the word embeddings!
+Try to edit the code to explore the word embeddings.

 This repo only includes a tiny sample data file with 1000 words.
 To get interesting results you'll need to download the [pre-trained word vectors from the fastText website](https://fasttext.cc/docs/en/english-vectors.html).